David Patrick, Dean, Old Main 530, 360-650-3170

 Teach graduate courses

-Serve as a mentor for a graduate degree-seeking student (e.g., thesis chair or member of comprehensive examination committee)
+Serve as a mentor for a graduate degree-seeking student (e.g., thesis/dissertation chair or member of comprehensive examination committee)

-Serve as a member of a graduate thesis committee in the home or related department
+Serve as a member of a graduate thesis or dissertation committee in the home or related department

 Serve as Graduate Program Advisor